Where has Renew Newcastle come from?

 Can I propose a single exhibition or do I need to take over a shop for a while?

-Renew Newcastle is keen to hear from people with short, medium and long term plans for empty property in the Newcastle CBD.
+Renew Newcastle is keen to hear from people with short, medium and long term plans for empty properties.
 A short term use could be a single exhibition that may take only a few days or weeks.
 A medium term use could be for a month up to a year and a long term use could be ongoing or indefinite.

 However, Renew Newcastle is looking to prioritise matching projects with available spaces, wherever possible we would like to encourage medium and long term uses.
-Ideally we’d like to do it in a way that is a simple for us and for you as possible.
-Medium & longer term uses are much easier for us to facilitate, and it contributes to the ongoing life of the city.
+Ideally we’d like to do it in a way that is as simple for us and for you as possible.
+Medium and longer term uses are much easier for us to facilitate, and it contributes to the ongoing life of the city.

 We do expect that we may have access to a range of properties that are only available on a short term basis or for which there are no long term uses.
 In these cases, we would be happy to try and arrange temporary access for appropriate projects.